Asian Science Camp: Host countries

-First Asian Science Camp
+Camps by year

+ASC 2007

-The First Asian Science Camp was held at Taipei, Taiwan 5 August to 11 August 2007.
-It organized by Wu Chien Shiung Foundation with assistance by Academia Sinica in Taiwan.
+The first Asian Science Camp was held at Taipei, Taiwan in August 2007.
+It was organized by the Wu Chien Shiung Foundation with assistance from Academia Sinica.
 Around 400 students and five Noble Laureates attended this event.

-The program of the First Asian Science Camp was supported and funded by Ministry of Education, National Science Council, Academia Sinica, National Women's League of the R.O.C., Macronix International Co., Taiwan Semiconductor Manufacture Company Ltd., Hewlett-Packard Company (Taiwan), MediaTek Inc., Powerchip Semiconductor Corp., Li Ching Cultural and Education Foundation.
+The event was supported and funded by Ministry of Education, National Science Council, Academia Sinica, National Women's League of the R.O.C., Macronix International Co., Taiwan Semiconductor Manufacture Company Ltd., Hewlett-Packard Company, MediaTek Inc., Powerchip Semiconductor Corp., Li Ching Cultural and Education Foundation.

-Sixth Asian Science Camp
+ASC 2012

-The Sixth Asian Science Camp hosted by Israel took place in the Hebrew University Safra Campus Jerusalem in 2012 was, by then, the largest event in terms of the number of students from when the project first began.
+The sixth Asian Science Camp took place in the Hebrew University Safra Campus, Jerusalem in 2012.
+Hosted by Israel, it had the largest number of students compared to previous years.
 Approximately 300 students, 5 Nobel Prize recipients, and 20 leading experts attended the event.

-Tenth Asian Science Camp
+ASC 2015

+The ninth Asian Science Camp was held in August 2015.
+The Camp was hosted by Thailand and organized by the Promotion of Academic Olympiad and Development of Science Education Foundation (POSN) to celebrate the 60th birthday of H.R.H.
+Princess Maha Chakri Sirindhorn.
+ASC 2015 was held at Sirindhorn Science Home and Thailand Science Park Convention Center of the National Science and Technology Development Agency, Pathum Thani and co-hosted by the Ministry of Education, Ministry of Science and Technology, Ministry of Foreign Affairs, Science Society of Thailand under Royal Patronage, and the Institute for the Promotion of Teaching Science and Technology.
+255 students from 28 countries including 40 from Thailand, attended along with their leadership.
+Plenary lectures were given by Yuan T Lee, Robert Huber, Harald zur Hausen, Ada Yonath, Vladimir Voevodsky, Hitoshi Murayama and Yongyuth Yuthavong.

+ASC 2016

-Asian Science Camp 2016, was organised by jointly by Department of Science and Technology, Government of India and Indian Institute of Science from 21 August to 27 August 2016.
-The venue for the program was J N Tata Auditorium, Indian Institute of Science, Bangalore, India.
-The program was divided into academic and sightseeing and excursions programs.
+The tenth Asian Science Camp was jointly organised by the Department of Science and Technology of India and the Indian Institute of Science in August 2016.
+The venue for the program was J. N. Tata Auditorium, Indian Institute of Science and the program was divided into academic programs and sightseeing and excursions.

-Fourteenth Asian Science Camp
+ASC 2022

-After a two-year delay due to the Covid-19 pandemic, Asian Science Camp 2022 was held in Daejeon, South Korea.
+After a two-year delay due to the COVID-19 pandemic, the fourteenth Asian Science Camp was held in 2022 in Daejeon, South Korea.
 This was the first hybrid offline and online conference and had 250 participants from 25 countries.